 Now I will break students up into groups.
 Some groups will be random, some will have commonalities (i.e. downstaters, foreign students, gender, major, language groups).
 I will then will give students cards with each of the groups listed above, one per card and ask them to sort the cards.
 The only directions will be there has to be at least 2 cards in each category and there has to be at least 2 categories.
 Students will be responsible for naming the categories into which they have sorted the cards.
 According to Dr. Tanner, categories tend to be superficial or based on simplistic visual cues for students that do not have a deep understanding of a topic.
 I expect that my students will sort according to physical attributes (age, race, fashion) or other easily recognizable attributes such as ability or accent.
 A more advanced student of intercultural communication might use other attributes (e.g. matriarchal, patriarchal, level of menace, distance from personal culture, approach in communication).

+I look forward to some great discussions in my class although I am still a bit nervous about opening up what might be difficult conversations in the class.
 I will update this post with changes to the process based on the results from my class.
 I will also be replicating this activity the last class to see if student understanding changes over the course of the semester.